vadim-sobinin/Spanish-visa-bot/README.md

 ### Before running visa_bot.py, open auth_data.py and enter the required data.

 I am an hobbyist, not a professional developer.
 I developed this bot for myself and it is currently in the testing phase, but it has already helped me make an appointment with the embassy.
-For questions to this bot.

 If you have any questions about this bot, I will try to answer them.
 My telegram: @vadim_sobinin (I communicate in Russian and English)